vegetable oil shelf life

 Sign 3: The taste is not right

 If the smell is not unusual and you do not notice mold but still doubt whether everything is OK, you can try to put a small amount of oil in your mouth and assess whether everything is correct.
-If the taste seems unusual, metallic, or a little astringent, it means you have rancid oil.
+If the taste seems unusual, metallic, or a little astringent, it means you have a rancid vegetable oil.

 What Is The Best Way To Store Vegetable Oil?